kksgandhi/personal_site/what transformational games can do.md

 [[games as an alibi|Games as alibis]]: Rather than directly bringing up a difficult topic, play a game that touches on those topics as a way to spark conversation.

-**Games as trojan horses**: Games can bring up uncomfortable topics while making players think they are just playing a silly game.
+**Games as introductions**: Games can bring up topics to be followed up on later, all while making players think they are just playing a silly game.
 See [[embedded design]]

 [[gamification|Gamification]]: Using points, badges and leaderboards to motivate users in a non-game setting.